Kehvarl/DR_Snake_Tutorial/tutorial/part-1.md

 ```

 We're introducing 2 new concepts here:
-* First, we've turned all our Solid arrays into Solid hashes.
+* First, we've turned all our Solid arrays into Solid hashes which can be thought of as a set of key:value pairs
   * A hash in Ruby starts with `{` and ends with `}`
   * Between the curly braces are a series of key-value pairs.
 Each pair has a key, a colon (`:`), and the value for that key
     * This means each item in the hash can be referenced by it's key, and not just location.
       * eg: `{x:10, y:20}.x` will give you `10`.
   * A Solid's hash can contain a number of properties, we're providing just the ones we need which are the ones we used for our previous arrays
     * X, Y, W, H, R, G, B
   * An additional advantage to hashes in DragonRuby is that they can be rendered faster than the arrays, which means there's less impact to having lots of them.